 For more information, watch the video below.

-For example, in terms of data security, if a staff member requests temporary access to restricted data, use the Privileged Password Management Template to ensure data leaks don’t then occur.
+For example, in terms of data security, if a staff member requests temporary access to restricted data, use the Privileged Password Management Template to ensure that data leaks don’t occur because access was granted casually or forgotten later.

 Click here to get the Privileged Password Management Template.

 Meanwhile, newsletters are a great way to increase loyalty from customers.
-Process Street’s Creating a Newsletter Template will help make sure you’re establishing and sustaining customer loyalty properly with stellar content.
+Process Street’s Creating a Newsletter Template will help make sure you’re establishing and sustaining customer loyalty properly with useful content.

 Click here to get the Creating a Newsletter Template.